 People need to read your bio.
 Preferably your future fans, radio stations live shows and such.

 The best place to put your bio is on your website.
 Yes, you will also need a nice copy on your hard drive to send out when people ask for it.
 If you create an EPK, your bio should be part of it, along with all the other things that make up a great EPK.

 But your website should contain the full story on the about page.
 When people find you online, or when you send people to your website via social media pages, there is a very high chance they will search for your information.
-Who is this artist?
-What is his music about and why does he make it?

 On your website, you are free to add one or 2 links to the bottom where people can listen to your songs.
 Also, add a couple of images.
 Again, make them as relatable as possible to you and your music.
 That rules out your last Christmas image at aunt mays dinner table.
 (Sorry aunt may, but the dinner was good!)